Tutorial 12: 2D Rendering

 }

 Render puts the buffers of the 2D image on the video card.
 The UpdateBuffers function is called with the position parameters.
 If the position has changed since the last frame, it will then update the location of the vertices in the dynamic vertex buffer to the new location.
 If not, it will skip the UpdateBuffers function.
-After that the texture for the bitmap is set and the RenderBuffers function will prepare the final vertices/indices for rendering.
+After that the RenderBuffers function will prepare the final vertices/indices for rendering.

 void BitmapClass::Render()